Hospitals Earn Little From Suing For Unpaid Bills. For Patients, It Can Be 'Ruinous'

 She adds, it's a shame information about hospitals' collection practices isn't widely available.
 "Wouldn't you like to know that if you were a patient?" she asks.

-'Do you owe this money?'
+"Do you owe this money?"

-On June 14, a group of doctors, pre-med students and a lawyer headed to the Fredericksburg court early, and as patients collected in the hall outside the double doors of the courtroom, they approached them, asking, "Are you here because you've been sued by Mary Washington?"
+On June 14, a group of doctors, pre-med students and a lawyer headed to the Fredericksburg court early, and as patients collected in the hall outside the double doors of the courtroom, the group approached them, asking, "Are you here because you've been sued by Mary Washington?"
 Nearly everyone nodded cautiously.
-And most were open to talking and sharing what happened to them.
+And most were open to talking about and sharing what happened to them.

 This group is part of an advocacy campaign to support patients who are being sued by the hospital.
-The effort is lead by Johns Hopkins researcher Makary, the author of the JAMA study on Virginia hospital lawsuits.
+The effort is led by Johns Hopkins researcher Makary, the author of the JAMA study.

 He first found out about this hospital's lawsuits last fall while working on The Price We Pay, his forthcoming book on dysfunction in the American health care system.
-He was so outraged by what is happening to patients in Fredericksburg, that he's started showing up every month when hospital cases are heard in the court.
+He was so outraged by what is happening to patients in Fredericksburg that he has started showing up every month when hospital cases are heard in the court.

 "To see these aggressive, and even predatory, collection strategies affect everyday teachers, farmers, even nurses — it's heartbreaking and it's wrong and it needs to stop," Makary says.